PH-VAN/marketingbros.social/content/post/chapter-1.md

 date: 2022-05-03T10:58:08-04:00
 description: "What is Marketing Automation?"
 featured_image: "/images/Pope-Edouard-de-Beaumont-1844.jpg"
-tags: ["What is ...?"]
+tags: ["What"]
-title: "What is Marketing Automation?"
+title: "Chapter I: What is Marketing Automation?"
 ---

 Marketing automation is the process of using software to automate repetitious marketing tasks.
 Marketers can automate tasks such as e-mail marketing (welcome emails), scheduling social media posts, updating lead lists (Google Sheets and CRM tools).